Finding Joy: How to Stay Positive While Volunteering with Shelter Dogs

 Remember, even the tiny bits of your dedication and compassion are making a positive difference in the lives of these deserving animals.

-Watch a Reel I made about the topic of this post <3
+Watch a DLB Reel about the topic of this post <3

 DAS Volunteer Info